How to Pay Nanny Taxes Yourself

 Monitor nanny tax and household employment labor laws

 Those seven steps will take you through the basics of managing nanny taxes on your own.
-However, tax, wage, and labor laws are frequently changing and it’s important for household employers to monitor updates to make sure they maintain compliance.
+However, tax, wage, and labor laws frequently change, and household employers must monitor updates to ensure compliance.
 Minimum wage rates increase.
 Domestic worker protections are added.
 Paid leave programs are introduced.

 GTM can help

-If you’d like to skip the hassles of managing nanny taxes on your own and avoid the risks of making mistakes, then give GTM Payroll a call.
+If you’d like to skip the hassles of managing nanny taxes on your own and avoid the risks of making mistakes, then give GTM a call.
 We can take care of paying your nanny, filing and remitting taxes, and year-end forms.
 Get a complimentary, no-obligation consultation with a household employment expert at (800) 929-9213.
-We’ll answer any questions you have about hiring and employing someone in your home and talk about your household employer responsibilities.
+We’ll answer any questions about hiring and employing someone in your home and discuss your household employer responsibilities.
 Or schedule time with us at your convenience.

 Download The Complete Guide to Household Payroll